Principles of Measurement System Analysis _MSA_ in food operations

 Common errors to avoid in your coursework

-• Misconception: Quality is solely the responsibility of the quality department.
-Correction: Quality is everyone's responsibility, from production operators to senior management.
-A robust QMS involves all staff in maintaining standards.
+- Misconception: Quality is solely the responsibility of the quality assurance (QA) department.
+Correction: Quality is everyone's responsibility, from operators to senior management.
+TQM emphasizes that all employees should be empowered to identify and resolve quality issues.

 Frequently Asked Questions